fastlane/fastlane/GUIDE.md

 # Setting up `fastlane`

-Before changing anything, I recommend commiting everything in `version control` (e.g. git), in case something goes wrong.
+Before changing anything, I recommend commiting everything in `git`, in case something goes wrong.

 ## Get it up and running
 When running the setup commands, please read the instructions shown in the terminal.
 There is usually a reason they are there.

-`fastlane` can create all necessary files and folders for you
+`fastlane` will create all necessary files and folders for you

     fastlane init